-Autoregulation and fatigue monitoring with Velocity based training
+Autoregulation and readiness with velocity based training

 Have you ever mapped out a beautiful multi-week training block for an athlete and had them actually hit the target load and reps in week six or seven?
 I cannot recall a singe example when an athlete managed to make it through an entire block without some variable from real-life rearing its ugly head and messing with my perfect plan!